JuanCTorres/Basic-C-Compiler/hwk6_TC/parser/README_new.md

 - Execute make test to build the program and run relevant tests.
 The folder `./testinputs` contains several example programs written in our C grammar, a subset of the full C grammar.
 Our test script should produce several files `[testfile].output.{date}` with the results of each test.
 The assembly files will be located in the `ys` folder, with the title `[testfile].ys`, e.g., `test1.c.ys`.

+    - `recursive_factorial.c` contains a recursive function that calculates `n!` for a given `n`.
+    - `fibb` contains a function that calculates the `n^th` term of the _Fibonacci_ sequence.
+It containts `if` and `for` statements designed to test our handling of jumps and condition testing.
+    - `scoping.c` contains a program that uses global and local variables, as well as nested scopes inside a function.
+    - `helloworld` contains a sample of a program that simply prints `"helloworld"` to the terminal window from where the Y86-simulator is called.

 - Generating assembly code for a particular file should be done by running `./parser [output file] < [input file]`, where `[input file]` represents the high-level C program and `[output file]` represents the file name of the output file.
 The output file will be located in `ys/[output file].ys`

 ## Program execution